As a coffee enthusiast, you know the importance of brewing methods in creating that perfect cup.

 - Limited control over water temperature can result in uneven taste if not appropriately managed.

-- The brewing process takes longer than other methods like pour-over or drip coffee.
+- The brewing process takes longer than other methods like Pour-Over or drip coffee.

-- Coffee grind size must be adjusted specifically for Moka pots to avoid under-extraction or over-extraction.
+- Coffee grind size must be adjusted specifically for Moka Pots to avoid under-extraction or over-extraction.

 - Clean-up requires disassembling the pot’s components, including a rubber gasket and safety valve that may need replacing over time.